handsontable/handsontable/docs/content/guides/building-and-testing/modules.md

 And that is all!
 You can use the checkbox cell type!

-## Importing locales
+## Importing translations

-Importing locales works slightly different than in case of other elements.
-Let's try adding the `pl-PL` locale.
+Importing translations works slightly different than in case of other elements.
+Let's try adding the `pl-PL` translation.

 Start with importing the base and the language code: